morazow/kafka-exasol-example/README.md

 This is an example repository to show how to setup Kafka Exasol Connector.

 We are going to use Kafka JDBC Connector with Exasol dialect which is currently in early stages.
-Therefore, please bear in mind that this is work in progress currently.
+Therefore, please bear in mind that this is a work in progress at the moment.

+---

 ## QuickStart